Hackers breach Poly Network security and bag over $600 million

 In detail, the hacker swiped over $268 million in Ethereum tokens, combined with well over $300 million worth of other cryptocurrencies.
 They also took an additional $85 million in USDC on the Polygon network.

 On Thursday, Poly Network confirmed that most of the funds returned safely.
 The recovered sum includes $268m worth of Ethereum tokens and $342m in three other tokens.

 Tom Robinson, the co-founder of Elliptic, a London-based blockchain analytics firm, told the BBC that a portion of the stolen funds remains in the hacker’s hands.

-“The hacker still holds $33.4m of stolen Tether [tokens] – because it has been frozen by Tether themselves,”commented the analyst.
+“The hacker still holds $33.4m of stolen Tether [tokens] – because it has been frozen by Tether themselves,”